TylerGibbs02/Active-Directory-Domain-Services-Lab/docs/03-security-groups.md

   - Student_ClassroomPC_access
   - Faculty_StaffPC_access
   - IT_Helpdesk
-- Assign Students to St
+- Assign Students to Student_ClassroomPC_access
+- Assign Faculty to Faculty_StaffPC_access
+- Assign IT_Staff to IT_Helpdesk

 <br>